photoprism/photoprism-docs/docs/user-guide/faq.md

 ??? question "Does your software depend on any external services?"

-    As explained in detail in our [Privacy Policy](https://photoprism.app/privacy), reverse geocoding and interactive world maps depend on retrieving the necessary information from [us](https://photoprism.app/contact) and [MapTiler AG](https://www.maptiler.com/contacts/), headquartered in Switzerland.
+    As explained in our [Privacy Policy](https://photoprism.app/privacy#section-7), reverse geocoding and interactive world maps depend on retrieving the necessary information [from us](https://photoprism.app/contact) and [MapTiler AG](https://www.maptiler.com/contacts/), headquartered in Switzerland.
 Both services are provided with a very high level of privacy and confidentiality.
-Please make sure that you allow requests to these API endpoints if you have a firewall installed, and verify that your Internet connection is working.

-    Your use of these services is fully covered by us at the moment.
-Depending on your usage, this can save you thousands of dollars every month.
-Other providers typically charge usage-based fees and may also not allow you to cache the data they provide, compromising your privacy with unnecessary requests.
+    Your use of these services is [fully covered by us](../getting-started/faq.md#are-the-keys-for-using-interactive-world-maps-provided-free-of-charge).
+Depending on your usage, this can save you much more than the cost of a [PhotoPrism+ Membership](https://photoprism.app/membership), since other providers generally charge usage-based fees and may also not allow you to cache the data they provide, compromising your privacy with unnecessary requests.

+    In order to use the maps and view location details in PhotoPrism, you must allow requests to these API endpoints if you have a firewall installed and make sure your Internet connection is working.

-    Should you still wish to operate one or both of these services on your own premises, [we can set up such a fully autonomous solution](https://photoprism.app/contact) for you, provided you are prepared to cover the [initial setup costs](https://photoprism.app/kb/compliance-faq#fully-autonomous-solution) as well as ongoing maintenance fees for content licenses and updates.
+    Should you wish to operate one or both of these services on your own premises, we can set up such a [fully autonomous solution](https://photoprism.app/kb/compliance-faq#fully-autonomous-solution) for you, provided you are prepared to cover the initial setup costs as well as ongoing maintenance fees for content licenses and updates.

     [View Privacy Policy ›](https://photoprism.app/privacy#section-7){ class="pr-3" } [View Compliance FAQ ›](https://photoprism.app/kb/compliance-faq#privacy)

 ??? question "Are the keys for using interactive world maps provided free of charge?"